MatthiasNickles/diff-SAT/README.md

 case an increase of the threshold (specified with command line argument -t) should solve the problem.
 Other common reasons are forgotten parameter atom declarations (e.g., using `_pat_(atom).` facts if the input is a logic program) or typos in the cost term.

-- delSAT doesn't require any assumptions about random event independence, but it can to some degree profit from probabilistic independence among random variables using option maxBurstR (see sharedDefs.scala)
+- delSAT doesn't require any assumptions about independence of random events.

 - delSAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with `--solverarg diversify true`, and delSAT can also be used with arbitary discrete probabiltities (including uniform ones) associated with individual models